-The following pages provide a range of tools and resources you can use to help improve outcomes for people living with frailty, along with case studies from health and social care teams about how they have focused on their frailty population.
-The resources apply to people working in community, primary and secondary care settings.
+View a range of tools and resources you can use to help improve outcomes for people living with frailty, along with case studies from health and social care teams.

 Through screening and identifying people living with frailty we can improve their outcomes by ensuring the right services and care are delivered at the right time."
 Dr Lucy McCracken, National Clinical Lead for Older People